SharePoint/PnP-Guidance/articles/Handle-SharePoint-Online-throttling-by-using-exponential-back-off.md

-# Handle SharePoint Online throttling by using exponential back-off
+# Handle SharePoint Online throttling by using exponential back off
 Learn how to handle throttling in SharePoint Online by using the exponential back-off technique.